Flat Rate vs. Hourly: Which One Should You Choose?

 You have two main options when it comes to creating a flat-rate price book.
 You can make your book entirely on your own, or rely on a professional to create one for you.
 If you’re new to flat rates, going with a pro is usually worth it.
 Still, here are some things to consider.

-According to flat rate software provider Grow My HVAC, flat rates should include variables like:
+According to flat-rate software provider Grow My HVAC,

 Unique local labor costs